The steelwork's deliveries

 The greater part of the steel consumed in Sweden is imported from other nations.
 This applies, above all, to standard steel grades that are no longer manufactured in Sweden.
 This is because the Swedish steel companies have specialised within different areas of expertise and now produce advanced steel grades and speciality steel products.
 This has led to a situation where most output of finished steel from the Swedish steel plants now goes for export.
 The diagram below shows how steel consumption has developed since the mid-1970’s.

-Sweden’s per capita steel consumption is 416kg (2017), which is relatively high in international terms.
-The average for the 28 EU countries is around 324 kg per capita (World Steel Association, 2017).
+Sweden’s per capita steel consumption 2018 was 416 kg, which is relatively high in international terms.
+The average for the 27 EU countries plus Great Britain was 332 kg per capita (according to World Steel Association).
 One explanation for the high steel consumption in Sweden is the engineering industry which consumes a high volume of steel.